Slamy/Wiki_MiSTer/Using-MiSTer.md

 That will download the updater for you in the correct folder.
 Once thats downloaded, it should exit back to the prompt, and we can now update the system from within MiSTer.
+We only need to download that script once.
+Once its installed, you can simply run the updater from the menu.

 Tip - Press F12 to bring up the System Menu (if you press F12 again, it will show the core menu).
 Use the up and down arrow keys and enter to navigate the menu.

+# Updating our system
-Open up the System Menu.
+Open up the System Menu (F12)

 Navigate to Scripts, then run mister_updater